mingwho/valleyofthewind/README.md

 #### TODO:
 - Playtest
+- Glider initialises player height and orientation on startup
-- Figure out how to do with boundaries
+- Figure out how to deal with boundaries
 - Limit the glider at certain height so it won't crash into ground
 - Make the terrain feel low-poly: update material and texture, etc.
 - Add tilt to the glider so when we turn it feels better